Mergrow/Diablo2-Auto-Merchant-Farmer/README.md

 Now run the script and position the cursor the sold item frame on the merchant invetory.
 And it should start to buy it and re-sell.

-To stop script just prest ESC button.
+To stop the script just prest ESC button.